 Students are admitted to the EMS program without regard to race, creed, color, marital status, sex, or national origin.
 The applicant must meet all College admission requirements, including appropriate placement testing.
-Students must possess the appropriate level of State licensure (EMT for Advanced EMT and Advanced EMT for Paramedic) prior to entering clinical courses at the next level.
-Costs associated with licensure are the responsibility of the applicant.
+Students must possess the appropriate level of State licensure (EMT for Advanced EMT and Advanced EMT for Paramedic) in order to participate in clinical activities at the next level.